The Best Personal Safety Devices for Every Situation

 Even if you don’t run into threats in your own neighborhood, carrying a personal safety device can help in those unexpected emergencies.

 We hope this never happens to you, but if it does, remember to keep your cool and don’t panic.
 If you’re in public, make lots of noise.
-Yelling “No,” or “Stop” repeatedly will catch attention from anyone nearby.
-But if that doesn’t work, a personal alarm keychain like the SL Force Alarm can scare off attackers and signal for help from others.
+Yelling “No,” or “Stop” repeatedly will catch the attention of anyone nearby.

 If you’re alone, defend yourself, get away as fast as possible, then get help.
 You can find self-defense videos and tutorials to help you prepare.